Maggie-Duhart/Maggie-Duhart/README.md

 <h1 align="center">Hi 👋, I'm Maggie (she/her)</h1>
 <h3 align="left">
-  A passionate front-end developer with a strong focus on creating engaging and user-friendly experiences. <br>
+  A passionate developer with a strong focus on creating engaging and user-friendly experiences. <br>
   💼 With expertise in HTML, CSS, and JavaScript, I deliver clean and efficient code that follows best practices. <br>
   💡 I thrive on problem-solving and enjoy finding innovative solutions to complex challenges. <br>
   🔨 Alongside my technical skills, I have a keen eye for design and a strong understanding of UX principles. <br>